stefanprodan/swarmprom/README.md

       port: 9323
 ```

-When Prometheus runs the DNS lookup, the Docker Swarm will return a list of IPs for each task.
+When Prometheus runs the DNS lookup, Docker Swarm will return a list of IPs for each task.
-Using these IPs Prometheus will bypass the Swarm load balancer and will be able to scrape each exporter
+Using these IPs Prometheus will bypass the Swarm load-balancer and will be able to scrape each exporter
 instance.

 The problem with this approach is that you'll not be able to tell which exporter runs on which node.
 Your Swarm nodes real IPs are different form the exporters IPs since exporters IPs are dynamically
 assigned by Docker and are part of the overlay network.
-Swarm doesn't provide any records for the tasks DNS besides the overlay IP.
+Swarm doesn't provide any records for the tasks DNS, besides the overlay IP.
 If Swarm would provide SRV records with the nodes hostname or IP you would be able to relabel the source
 and overwrite the overlay IP with the real IP.